Itanium C++ ABI: Contracts Specification

 sizeof(unsigned char)

-Implementations may omit fields by providing null pointers or by using explicit descriptor entries.
+Implementations may omit fields by using explicit descriptor entries that exclude them.

 6. Contract Violation Accessor API